 Consider wall storage for cooking utensils.

-Five Amazing Kitchen Hacks!
+Eleven Amazing Kitchen Hacks!

 I hope these suggestions will help you think outside of the box for small space kitchen storage solutions.
 Let me know if you try any of these ideas or if you’ve created a unique solution that you’d like to share.
 Send pictures, if you have them.